2011-nov02-net/jay-project1/README.md

 Run this command in your terminal:
 git clone https://github.com/2011-nov02-net/jay-project1

-Alternatively, visit the deployed site [here](https://2011-nodejays-aqua.azurewebsites.net/).
-(Initial loading may be slow)

 ## Usage

 Initial webpage will lead you to the welcome screen.
 From there, navigate to any of the options in the navigation bar.